Donetasy/NovaShell/README.md

 # NovaShell
-My own custom shell with custom commands aswell as Windows commands
+My own custom shell with custom commands aswell as access to some Windows commands